-Just off Palms Boulevard in Venice, you’ll find this huge work-in-progress art installation, that’s more colorful than any of the characters strolling around Venice Beach.
+Just off Palms Boulevard in Venice, you’ll find this enormous work-in-progress art installation that’s more colorful than any of the characters strolling around Venice Beach.
 The husband and wife duo, Cheri Pann and Gonzalo Duran, have spent over two decades covering every single inch of the original bungalow with an assortment of tiles, dolls, teacups and other fascinating found objects.
 Walking through this embedded masterpiece is like exploring a ceramic version of Fiji’s Rainbow Reef.

-What started out as a small bathroom project has since developed into the adorable couple’s shared passion for art—particularly mosaicking—that they have been plastering this home with since 1994.
+What started as a small bathroom project has since developed into the adorable couple’s shared passion for art—particularly mosaicking—that they have been plastering this home with since 1994.
 Pann, a painter, paints tiles while Duran, a ceramics artist, breaks them and lays them.
 Just like love, this partnership is filled with endless details that make up one beautiful, colorful experience.